spotlightpa/poor-richard/content/news/2021-09-30-SPLSECPROBEXX.md

 The article detailed hotel charges that included a $1,178 overnight stay in New York, a $1,144 overnight stay in Boston, and a $955 overnight stay in Beverly Hills.
 Plane costs were even more expensive, with 15 fares exceeding $11,000 between 2017 and 2019.

 Under a complex arrangement, outside money managers booked all travel arrangements for PSERS’ staff and paid the costs initially.
-More than 100 PSERS’ contractors — a majority — did so between 2017 and 2019, according to fund data.
+More than 100 PSERS’ contractors — a majority — did so in 2019, according to fund data.

 Because the managers later billed the pension plan for the expense, the fund argues the trips were not gifts.